rucha-0818/skillswap/README.md

 # SkillSwap – Peer-to-Peer Learning Platform

-SkillSwap is a **peer-to-peer learning platform** that connects learners and mentors through personalized skill profiles and AI-driven matching.
+SkillSwap is a **peer-to-peer learning platform** that connects learners and mentors through personalized skill profiles and skills matching.
 It enables real-time chat, progress tracking, and collaborative learning in an interactive environment.

 This project was developed as part of my internship at **IIT Bombay EdTech Society**, where I focused on **Full Stack Web Development**.
 The aim was to create a responsive, scalable, and secure platform that addresses the gap in accessible, community-based learning.